Holešov barracks incident: Aftermath

 The soldiers of the 7th Parachute Regiment were accused of anti-Soviet attitudes and the unit was disbanded in 1969.
 Some of the soldiers and commanders moved to other units.

 Holešov paratroopers—together with other intelligence units from Zbiroh and Litoměřice—had also ensured free radio broadcasting with their radios.
 All of them were subsequently accused of high treason.

 Regimental commander Lieutenant Colonel Vladimír Košan (1927–2010), chief of staff Major Jiří Dufek (1932–2018), and former commander Miroslav Šedina (1930–2010) -- the latter of whom served at the time in the Intelligence Service of the General Staff—were dismissed from the army and politically persecuted.

-The communist regime tried to hide the incident from the public, like other inconvenient events for it.
+The communist Czechoslovak government attempted to hide the incident from the public.

 The soldiers stayed in touch with each other, and after the fall of the regime, they founded the Holešov Airborne Veterans Club in 1994.
 In addition to a number of beneficial activities, they annually commemorate the dramatic events of August 1968.
 In December 2018, Senate President Jaroslav Kubera awarded them a commemorative certificate on behalf of the Senate.